Nek5000/NekDoc/source/problem_setup/filter.rst

 In practice, for an LES turbulence model, we want to use as gentle of a filter as possible while maintaining stability.
 The filtering method demonstrates spectral convergence, so for stronger settings, the LES solution will still converge in the limit of increasing polynomial order.
-However, with a strong filter, we limit the effective resolution, so we want to limit the impact of the filter to take advantage of the full resolution that's available.
+However, a strong filter decreases the effective resolution.
+To take advantage of the full resolution that's available, the impact of the filter should be minimized.
 Generally recommended settings for :math:`N\ge5` are as follows:

 .. code-block:: ini